Paris-Orly Airport

 Forecast Outlook

 The TAF forecast covers the next 30 hours.
 The forecast shows a transition between VFR and IFR conditions.
 Pilots should monitor the forecast closely and have an alternate airport plan.
-Expected weather includes: Light Showers Rain.
-Expect variable wind speeds ranging from 3 to 15 knots.
-There is a 30% probability of IFR conditions with Light Showers Rain between 19:00Z and 22:00Z.
+Expected weather includes: Showers Rain, Light Showers Rain.
+There is a 40% probability of IFR conditions with Showers Rain between 18:00Z and 19:00Z.
+There is a 30% probability of IFR conditions with Light Showers Rain between 19:00Z and 23:00Z.

 Pilot Recommendations